jackson-nestelroad/daily-bread/README.md

 _This project is not affiliated with [Bible Gateway](http://biblegateway.com)._

-**Daily Bread** is a TypeScript library for reading the Bible.
+**DailyBread** is a TypeScript library for reading the Bible.
 It is currently implemented by reading from [Bible Gateway](http://biblegateway.com).

 ```ts
 const bible = new DailyBread();